buddysl/AE0434Temp/README.md

 	Note: the program always has only one image in memory.
 Loading another image will remove the previous image.

-	Also, call a FIND_ command will replace the current image in memory with the image representation of the FIND_ results.

 	Bug report: the save command currently cannot save to the filename entered by the user, and will always default to 'output.png'